openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 it is necessary to try inferring the type of the array literal from its elements (see :ref:`Array Type Inference from Types of Elements`).
 If successful, then the type so inferred must be compatible with one of the types that form the union type.
-Otherwise, it is a :index:`compile-time error`:
+Otherwise, a :index:`compile-time error` occurs:

 .. code-block:: typescript
    :linenos: